Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

 Advantage & disadvantage can stack with one another, or cancel each other out.

 Example: Vigo the ranger is ambushing a goblin scouting party.
 The goblins are surprised, so he has advantage on the attack roll.
 He is also hiding in the bushes, so he has another advantage.
 However- the goblins, however, are barely visible in the high brush, and enjoy half-cover, giving disadvantage to all attacks made against them.
 Totaling those circumstantial effects, Vigo has an advantage of 1 to the attack roll.
-So he rolls 3d10 and chooses the highe
+So he rolls 3d10 and chooses the 2 highest numbers.

+Example 2: Elijah is trying to resist the effect of a cursed ring.
+He needs to make a Wisdom saving throw
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExMzE4OTgzNSwtMTY0Mzg0MjQ5OF19
+eyJoaXN0b3J5IjpbMTY4MjcyMDcwLC0xNjQzODQyNDk4XX0=
 -->